chris1248/MsbuildRefactor/README.md

 ## Delete Properties

 It is possible for a propety to take on many different values in all the project files.
 That is manifest in the details view on the bottom.
 After having dragged a property to the property sheet, is is possible for many other values to be 'left over' that you do *not* want.
 There is no need to drag those over as well.
-Instead just delete them using the `Delete` key.
-Delete works in both the top and bottom views on the right hand side of the application.
+Instead just delete the left over values by selecting them and deleting them using the `Delete` key.
+Delete works in both the top and bottom views.
 There is no delete action in the property sheet view on the left.